AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-change-data.md

 <a id="opIdAssetChangeData_List Change Data For Asset"></a>

-Gets the collection of `AssetChangeData` for the assetId.
+Returns the collection of `AssetChangeData` for the assetId.

 <h3>Request</h3>